jhpuah/EEGDM/README.md

 pip install numpy==1.26.4 hydra-core mne lightning pyhealth ema-pytorch diffusers einops wandb scipy
 ```

 We use Weight and Bias (https://wandb.ai/site/) for logging, and you will need an account for that.
-Alternatively, replace instances of `WandbLogger` to your own logger, check Pytorch Lightning documentation for available options: https://lightning.ai/docs/pytorch/stable/extensions/logging.html
+Alternatively, replace instances of `WandbLogger` with your own logger, check Pytorch Lightning documentation for available options: https://lightning.ai/docs/pytorch/stable/extensions/logging.html